 Technology Stack

-To start helping us to improve the Appwrite server by submitting code, prior knowledge of Appwrite's technology stack can help you with getting started.
+To start helping us to improve the Appwrite server by submitting code, prior knowledge of Appwrite's technology stack can help you get started.

-Appwrite stack is combined from a variety of open-source technologies and tools.
-Appwrite backend API is written primarily with PHP version 7 and above on top of the Utopia PHP framework.
+Appwrite stack is a combination of a variety of open-source technologies and tools.
+Appwrite backend API is written primarily with PHP version 7 and above, on top of the Utopia PHP framework.
 The Appwrite frontend is built with tools like gulp, less, and litespeed.js.
-We use Docker as the container technology to package the Appwrite server for easy integration on-cloud, on-premise, or on-localhosts.
+We use Docker as the container technology to package the Appwrite server for easy on-cloud, on-premise, or on-localhost integration.

 Other Technologies

-Redis - for managing cache and in-memory data (currently, we do not use Redis for persistent data)
+Redis - for managing cache and in-memory data (currently, we do not use Redis for persistent data).

-MariaDB - for database storage and queries
+MariaDB - for database storage and queries.

-InfluxDB - for managing stats and time-series based data
+InfluxDB - for managing stats and time-series based data.

-Statsd - for sending data over UDP protocol (using Telegraf)
+Statsd - for sending data over UDP protocol (using Telegraf).

-ClamAV - for validating and scanning storage files
+ClamAV - for validating and scanning storage files.

 Imagemagick - for manipulating and managing image media files.

-Webp - for better compression of images on supporting clients
+Webp - for better compression of images on supporting clients.

-SMTP - for sending email messages and alerts
+SMTP - for sending email messages and alerts.

-Resque - for managing data queues and scheduled tasks over a Redis server
+Resque - for managing data queues and scheduled tasks over a Redis server.

 Package Managers

 Appwrite uses a package manager for managing code dependencies for both backend and frontend development.
-We try our best to avoid creating any unnecessary, and any new dependency to the project is subjected to a lead developer review and approval.
+We try our best to avoid creating any unnecessary dependencies, and any new dependency to the project is subject to a lead developer review and approval.

-Many of Appwrite's internal modules are also used as dependencies to allow other Appwrite's projects to reuse them and as a way to contribute them back to the community.
+Many of Appwrite's internal modules are also used as dependencies to allow other Appwrite projects to reuse them and as a way to contribute them to the community.

 Appwrite uses PHP's Composer for managing dependencies on the server-side and JS NPM for managing dependencies on the frontend side.